ppaez/alsaseq/doc/tracks.rst

 entered.
 It is stopped with the stop mode is entered.

 tracks keeps a `tracks` list.
-It is a list of tracks, each track is is a list of ALSA sequencer events.
+It is a list of tracks, each track is a list of ALSA sequencer events.
 The list is initially empty.
-It is loaded with the events that are read from the sequence file at the start of the program, or when the `o` command is used.
+It is made a reference to the tracks that are read from the sequence file at the start of the program, or when the `o` command is used.

 tracks uses the `alsamidi`__ module to read from and write to